These 15 arm exercises for stroke patients will help improve your strength and mobility in your affected arm and hand.

 First, we’ll start with an arm exercise video from our physical therapist Barbara:

-Video: Arm Exercises for Stroke Patients with a PT
+Video: Arm Exercises for Stroke Patients from a Therapist

-Watch Barbara guide you through some easy stroke exercises for arms:
+Watch Barbara, OTA, guide you through some easy stroke exercises for arms:

 Level 1: Passive Arm Exercises for Stroke Patients

 To recover from arm paralysis after stroke, you need to stimulate your brain with passive exercise.